Rocky4869/CSCI3230/README.md

 # CSCI3230

-This is a Database course (written in Java) in CUHK 🤪
+This is a Artificial Intelligence course (written in Python) in CUHK 🤪